Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

-Ideally, one could simply use the expression for $S$ in Eq.~(\ref{eq:squeezing2}) to explain the observed trends.
+Ideally, one could simply use the expression for $S$ in Eq.~\eqref{eq:squeezing2} to explain the observed trends.
 For example, the form of $S_{max}$ implies that, in general, one should expect more squeezing for potentials with a higher degree of degeneracy between the two modes; this is supported by the data.
-However, there is no explicit analytical expression for the $c_{n}$'s for the exact two-mode Hamiltonian that allows one to extract the dependence of $S_2$ on $a$ and $L$.
+However, there is no explicit analytical expression for the coefficients $c_{n}$ for the exact two-mode Hamiltonian that allows the dependence of $S_2$ on $a$ and $L$ to be extracted.

 We therefore study the ground state in different parameter regimes.
-Typically, the nearly-degenerate two-mode Hamiltonian, Eq.~(\ref{eq:JandIHam}), has been described in terms of three regimes: Rabi, Josephson, and Fock (see, e.g.,~\cite{Leggett2001}).
-The Rabi regime is the one in which the two-body interactions are negligible compared with the effects of single-particle tunneling, whereas in the other two regimes the two-body interactions dominate.
-The Josephson and Fock regimes are further distinguished in that the interactions are so strong in the Fock regime that number fluctuations are suppressed (i.e., the ground state is $\ket{N/2}$) while in the Josephson regime there are still some fluctuations due to one-particle tunneling.
-These regimes are defined by the value of the dimensionless parameter $\chi = 4a\kappa_{0}/\delta$.
-The Rabi regime has $\chi \ll N^{-1}$, the Josephson regime has $N^{-1} \ll \chi \ll N$, and the Fock regime has $N \ll \chi$.
+In previous work, the nearly-degenerate two-mode Hamiltonian, Eq.~\eqref{eq:JandIHam}, has been described in terms of three regimes: Rabi, Josephson, and Fock (see, e.g.,~\cite{Leggett2001}).
+The Rabi regime is the one in which the interwell interactions are negligible compared with the effects of one-body tunneling, whereas in the other two regimes the interwell interactions dominate.
+The Josephson and Fock regimes are further distinguished in that the interactions are so strong in the Fock regime that number fluctuations are suppressed (i.e., the ground state is $\ket{N/2}$) while in the Josephson regime there are still some fluctuations due to one-body tunneling.
+These regimes are defined by the value of the dimensionless parameter $\chi = 4a\kappa_{0}/\delta$, which is the ratio of the interwell interaction and the one-body tunneling parameters in Eq.~\eqref{eq:JandIHam}.
+When this Hamiltonian is scaled to have a one-body tunneling coefficient of unity, $\chi$ is the coefficient of the interwell (two-body) interaction term:

+Note that the one-body tunneling term scales like $N$ while the interwell interaction term scales like $N^2$.
+This leads to an intuitive understanding of the definition of the Rabi regime as $\chi \ll N^{-1}$, because for $\chi = N^{-1}$ the two terms are similar in size.
+The Josephson regime is then given by $N^{-1} \ll \chi \ll N$ and the Fock regime by $N \ll \chi$; at $\chi = N$ the second term in Eq.~\eqref{eq:JandIHam_scaled} is greater than the first by a factor of roughly $N^2$.